 A cat prepares to steal food from the dinner table.

 There are many human foods that are “safe” for cats.
 However, there are no human foods that cats need in their regular diet.
 What cats need is a high-quality food formulated for the age, activity level, underlying health problems, and individual metabolism.
-Learn more about feline nutrition here.

 The ideal cat treat is one made of nutritious ingredients that are moderate to low in calories, consistent in ingredients (thus, unlikely to cause stomach upset from bag to bag), very appealing to your cat, and safe.
 Higher-quality treats tend to be more consistently produced, so it is best to avoid discount and supermarket brands if possible.

-There are many human foods you can safely feed your cat.
+There are many human foods you can safely feed to your cat.
 By safely, I mean non-toxic and digestible.
 However, large quantities of any food given to cats with sensitive gastrointestinal tracts can lead to problems such as vomiting and diarrhea.

 Any of the foods listed below as “safe” should only be given in moderation.